DFE-Digital/get-into-teaching-app/app/views/content/blog/top-tips-for-returning-teachers.md

     path: "media/images/content/blog/calculator.jpg"
     alt: "A photograph of a calculator and maths worksheet"
 description: |-
+  Do you already hold Qualified Teacher Status?
 Bring your valuable experience back to the classroom with help from the Department for Education.
 keywords:
   - returning to teaching
 tags: